-Rudy's Cabins and Campground, LLC was founded by a 16 y/o boy named Rudy Shatney in 1938.
-(At that time named Rudy's Log Cabins) Rudy, at a young age was a very experienced woodsman and guide, and even though he passed away 20 plus years ago his army heroism and woodsman skills live on here in the North Country.
+Rudy's Cabins and Campground, LLC was founded by a 16 y/o boy named Rudy Shatney in 1938 (At that time named Rudy's Log Cabins).
+Rudy was a very experienced woodsman and guide at a young age, and even though he passed away 20 plus years ago, his army heroism and woodsman skills live on here in the North Country.

 Rudy and Joan are both gone now, but their daughter Kathleen and her husband John now run the family business trying hard to maintain the rural, rustic flavor with some modern conveniences slipped in, such as 3-way hookups on all RV sites and site-to-trail ATV access.

-There was never one like him before and there will never be one like him again.
-Rudy Shatney died in 1992, but his legend, spirit and mark on the people who loved him live on.
+There was never one like him before, and there will never be one like him again.
+Rudy Shatney died in 1992, but his legend, spirit, and mark on the people who loved him live on.

-From settlement times onward there have always been sporting camps on Clarksville Pond.
+From settlement times onward, there have always been sporting camps on Clarksville Pond.
 Before the Second World War, a local boy put aside enough money to buy 2 cabins and a parcel of land on the shoreline.
-He was only 16 years old and his name was Rudy Shatney.
-Even at that early age Rudy was an expert woodsman and guide and later on a legend in his own time.
+He was only 16 years old, and his name was Rudy Shatney.
+Even at that early age, Rudy was an expert woodsman and guide and later on a legend in his own time.